lancejpollard/ubiquitously/README.markdown

 - Share others' content to stumbleupon, delicious, digg, diigo, reddit, tumblr, twitter, mixx, and identica.
 - Tag other's posts on stumbleupon, delicious, digg, diigo, and reddit.
 - Stumble other peoples posts that link to you.
 You'll benefit them and yourself.
+- Write 2-3 sentences to describe each thing you post.
+So if you can share 10 things a day, that's 20-30 sentences.

 ### Commenting on Blogs

 - Comment on other people's blogs

+## What you should _not_ be doing...

+### Self Promoting

+- Only posting your content, you will get banned from the sites.

+### Spamming

+- Posting just the default description to all the sites
+- Posting too much

 ## Tips and Resources